 - Use the hashtag #CleanOutYourBookcaseDay to spread the word about the day on social media.
 Here is a tweet to get you started:

 National days of the year are a fun way to celebrate odd and unusual foods, animals and items.
 For more fun days to celebrate, check out my national day’s guide.

 There are close to 2000 national days in the year and over 150 of them are celebrated in February.
-To see all of them, have a look at the national days in February post, as well as the February printable calendar of national days.
+To see all of them, have a look at the national days in February post.

 Is food your thing?
 Each day of the month has a food or drink associated with it, too.
 Check out all of the February food holidays here.

 Be sure to also check out these other national days this month:

 - National Cafe Au Lait Day – Are you a coffee fan?
 Check out our post on National Cafe Au Lait Day which also has a recipe for the delicious drink!

 - National Chocolate Mint Day – Looking for a delicious mint chocolate chip cookie recipe and fun facts about National Chocolate Mint Day?
 Check out this post!

 - National Football Hangover Day – Are you missing watching football now that the Super Bowl is over?
 Check out our National Football Hangover Day post!

 - Galentine’s Day – Looking for a reason to celebrate love this month that isn’t tied to a significant other?
 Read our post about the origin of Galentine’s Day.